multision/Smooth-Dragging-HUDConfigScreen-/README.md

 Original drag system created by OrangeMarshall.
 Modified by Eric Golde to properly work in a client.
 Edited by Mason#8979 and UghItsIsaac#6037 to smoothen out the dragging.
-Now simplified by Save14_#7156.
+Save14_(#7156) Made some changes to simplify the code

 How did we manage this?